 - Daria has a Mona Lisa smile, a description popular in Fan Fic.
 The cover◊ of The Daria Diaries is a homage to this.

-- A pair of x-ray glasses is used on the Mona Lisa, revealing a bra underneath.
+- In Looney Tunes: Back in Action, a pair of x-ray glasses is used on the Mona Lisa, revealing a bra underneath.

 - In the Pepe Le Pew cartoon "Louvre Come Back To Me", Pepe pursues his hapless female victim through the Louvre, finally chasing her through the museum air-vents.
 His distinctive aroma drifts through the museum, driving assorted masterpieces to Wild Takes.
 The last shot is the Mona Lisa, who quips to the audience "I can tell you chaps one thing, it's not always easy to hold a smile."